imtayadeway/imtayadeway.github.io/_drafts/git.md

-is that you can commit however you want while you're developing, and then go back and recompose your commit history into a string of coding pearls, squashing smaller changes, typos and errors, and writing beautiful commit messages with love and care/that will make you cry.
+is that you can commit however you want while you're developing, and then go back and recompose your commit history into a string of coding pearls, squashing smaller changes, typos and errors, and writing beautiful commit messages with love and care.

 one thing you might notice is that if you were pushing your topic branch before you rebased, when you try to push after the remote will